Rycieos/profile-manager/README.md

 # profile-manager

-profile-manager syncs git projects to computers, keeping all profiles up-to-date.
+profile-manager syncs git projects to hosts, keeping all profiles up-to-date.
 It is designed with bootstrapping and auto-running in mind.

 While profile-manager has many features, it was designed to not "do everything for you".
 Bootstrapping, auto-running, and plugins are all up to the user.
-This is because while searching for the perfect dot-file manager I found many that did what I wanted, but fell short because they forced a certain way or file setup that didn't work for me.
+This is because, while searching for the perfect dot-file manager, I found many that did what I wanted, but fell short because they forced a certain usage or file setup that didn't work for me.
 This project aims to solve those problems.

 ## Options